 Today, Aqualeak offers a range of BREEAM compliant products and systems.

 We’re sometimes asked what’s the best water leak detector?
 The type you require typically depends on the type of property the system is being installed in, the number of zones that require monitoring, should it meet BREEAM requirements and the actions that you require the system to take when water leaks occur.
-However, leak detection equipment is not one-size-fits-all and Aqualeak, being a specialist in the supply of water leak detector systems, recognise that each project is different.
+However, leak detection equipment is not one-size-fits-all and Aqualeak, being a specialist in the supply of water leak detection systems, recognise that each project is different.

 Our highly experienced team work with customers – including developers , Mechanical & Electrical engineers, property and facilities management and individual homeowners – to help them design a system that meets their specific requirements.

-Our team can review and mark-up project drawings, conduct site surveys and make recommendations to ensure the most effective solution, while navigating some of the challenges in incorporating leak detection equipment into a project’s design.
+Our UK team can review and mark-up project drawings, conduct site surveys and make recommendations to ensure the most effective solution, while navigating some of the challenges in incorporating leak detection equipment into a project’s design.
 We have also developed an introductory guide to leak detection that can help you start the process, but to discuss your requirements in more detail, please email us or telephone 01249 715698 to speak to our team.

 Aqualeak are leak detection specialists, as such we not only provide our customers with equipment and consultation, but also a range of associated services, including: